-Although there is a fast pace of medical research, there are still several diseases that resist treatment.
-A recent paper that was published in the journal science, asks whether deadly venoms may drive medical advances.
+Even if the medical industry’s treatments are rapidly advancing, there are still several diseases that resist treatment.
+A paper recently published asks whether deadly venoms may drive medical advances.

 There are many venomous plants and animals in the world.
 According to the authors, they comprise 15 percent of the earth’s biodiversity occupying every ecological niche and habitat.